Your Pathways Explained

 Assessment and Diagnosis

-ADHD assessments are carried out by psychiatrists or specialist ADHD nurses.
-Clinicians will explore your full life history and assess symptoms in different areas of life.
-All ADHD diagnoses — NHS, Right to Choose, or private — must follow the NICE Guideline on ADHD diagnosis and management.
+ADHD assessments are carried out by psychiatrists, clinical nurse specialists, or prescribing pharmacists.
+Clinicians will explore your full life history and assess symptoms across different areas of life, from childhood to adulthood.
+Assessments can take up to three hours.
+It can help to bring someone who knew you as a child.
+All ADHD diagnoses, NHS, Right to Choose, or private

 Treatment and Shared Care